 The Compensation Committee of the Board of Directors approves all compensation and awards to our executive officers and other employees and thereafter submits its recommendation to the full Board for approval (excluding Mr. Jones in the case of his compensation).
 All such decisions are made with the consultation of the Chief Executive Officer, except those relating to the compensation of the Chief Executive Officer.
 Except for salary adjustments and cash bonus and equity awards to the Chief Executive Officer, these items are generally based upon the recommendation of the Chief Executive Officer.
-For example, in 2016, the Chief Executive Officer made recommendations with respect to bonuses and salary increases (if any) for all other employees and the Compensation Committee and Board adopted such recommendations.
 Our Chief Executive Officer does not attend or participate in discussions with the Compensation Committee relating to his compensation.
 With respect to salary adjustments and cash bonus and equity items to the Chief Executive Officer, the Compensation Committee establishes such awards for the Chief Executive Officer subject to review and approval of the Board.